Drakkus/robrew/README.md

     * subversion
     * zlib-devel

-And then download the emulator from svn/repo and compile it!
+And then download the emulator from svn/repo and compile it manually!

 # Example with RObrew: